 Much of our focus has been on strengthening academic standards, with gratifying results: measures of student performance, such as the Massachusetts Educational Assessment Program (MEAP) - especially in the difficult test of Writing - and the California Test of Basic Skills (CTBS), have continued to improve.
 Teachers make greater use of technology each year to strengthen student learning.
-By the fall of 1994, the use of CD-ROM equipment and electronic mail worldsingle student ents in every cover the talsindents to unteachers and in encouraging three schools, promise for all splod loods in the Fowler gninism boni Talents Unlimrooms.
-The many classtant factors in come importernet had bewide on the Inin our schools.
+By the fall of 1994, the use of CD-ROM equipment and electronic mail worldwide on the Internet had become important factors in many classrooms.
+The Talents Unlimited training in the Fowler School holds promise for all three schools, in encouraging teachers and students to uncover the talents in every single student in our schools.